 I used to be the girl that always packed her bags weeks in advance, before a vacation.
-However, on the eve of my 23rd birthday, a very dreadful Irritated Bowel Syndrome attack rendered me helpless.
-I had embarrassingly lost control of my own bowel movement.
-And it was a wake up call for me to stop holding on so tightly to life.
+However, on the eve of my 23rd birthday, a very dreadful Irritated Bowel Syndrome attack left me feeling quite helpless.
+All the rigid planning for my day had made me so nervous that I had lost control of my own bowel movement.
+And it was a wake-up call for me to stop holding on so tightly to life.
 To SURRENDER.

-Aren’t we all trying to tame, to control our lives?
-The ego is driving us in these cases.
-The ego wants to feel familiarity.
+Aren’t we all trying to tame, to control our lives in some way or the other?
+There’s nothing wrong with wanting to feel familiarity.
+But we should know that our need for control and comfort comes from a less spiritual version of us: our ego-mind.
 It isn’t prepared for change.
 But the truth is, change is the only constant!
-Then why aren’t we learning to let go?
+Then why aren’t we able to “let go”?

-To whatever capacity that you might be trying to control and sometimes even micromanage your circumstances, here are small ways to change that.
+In whatever capacity you might be trying to control and sometimes even micromanage your circumstances, here are small ways to create change in that.

 #1 – Don’t ‘Google’ it.